muneer78/muneer78.github.io/_posts/2013-05-30-theres-only-one-motel-in-odessa-tx.md

 ---
 date: 2013-05-30
-title: There's Only One Motel In Odessa, TX
+title: There's only one motel in Odessa, TX
 tags: law, stories
 ---